 May we seek the Spirit of Christ in the same way that these women sought the Man of Christ.
 May we know what it is to run or fall or laugh or weep in the presence of the One who invites us in.
 May we encounter Him in ways that we have not before.
 And may our every encounter cause us to love Him more.
 May we come face to face with an invisible God who once robed Himself in human flesh, and may we find Him to be our Savior and our Lord and our most Faithful Friend.

 If you're in the Houston area and available on Tuesday mornings, please join us from 10-11:30AM at Bayou City Fellowship (1400 Brittmoore, 77043).
 The study will meet every Tuesday from January 9-March 6.
-You can register online through Bayou City Fellowship for that study.
-You'll also need to purchase your own copy of the workbook.
+You can register online through Bayou City Fellowship by clicking here.

 (NOTE: I'm changing the way this works, so even if you already receive the blog posts, I need to you to sign up for this study separately if you'd like to participate!)

 I hope you'll consider joining me!